 Recovered wax is filtered in a two-stage process, first to get rid of all the large bits, then a second filter results in absolutely natural beeswax which is cast into blocks.

-If you wish for any beeswax, get in contact!
+If you wish for any beeswax, please get in contact!